 This is Malaya's biggest and newly-opened dam built at Klang Gates, some 20 miles from the capital Kuala Lumpur.

-This is Malaya's biggest and newly-opened dam built at Klang Gates, some 20 miles from the capital Kuala Lumpur.
+Background: This is Malaya's biggest and newly-opened dam built at Klang Gates, some 20 miles from the capital Kuala Lumpur.
 The 105 feet high and 370 feet wide dam, taking ten years to complete, is to augment the present inadequate water supply in the capital and help prevent floods in the area.

 With U.S. aid, new engineering techniques and equipment were used in Malaya for the first time.
 The dam will hold 4,000 million gallons of water - more than adequate to meet the demands of Kuala Lumpur and suburbs during the annual drought period.